loum/nparcel/doc/source/init.rst

 Environment Initialisation
 ==========================

-The Nparcel B2C software package is available to all system users.
+The middleware B2C software package is available to all system users.
 However, the environment needs to be initialised and configured for any of the functionality to be useful.

 Fresh Install
 -------------